lugalbandaw/dsnd-1/README.md

 2. Folder **Data** with subfolder for each year, named _stack-overflow-developer-survey-20xx_

 ## How to use
-1. Download and extract data into subfolders with correct naming.
+1. Download extract data into subfolders with correct naming.
 2. Run the Notebook and click through.

 ## Licensing